 movement.
 This online resource features more than 80 interviews with

-former activists as well as hundreds of photographs, documents, and
+former activists, scores of articles and maps, as well as hundreds of photographs, documents.

 Mapping American Social Movements Project

-Our newest project is assembling data and interactive maps showing the activist geography of dozens of social movements that have influenced American life and politics during the 20th century, including radical movements, labor movements, women's movements, many different civil rights movements, environmentalist movements, and more.
+This project produces and displays free interactive maps showing the historical geography of dozens of social movements that have influenced American life and politics since the late 19th century, including radical movements, civil rights movements, labor movements, women's movements, and more.
+Here are more than 120 interactive maps, charts, and data tables.

 The Great Depression in Washington State Project